 The financial services industry encompasses several businesses, from banks to credit unions to investment planning companies.
-Over the past several years, the implementation of technology into financial processes has brought more opportunities, and unique challenges.
+Over the past several years, the implementation of technology into financial processes has brought more opportunities, and unique challenge.
+But you certainly want to know what are the challenges of the financial services industry.

 The financial services industry is undergoing a massive shift, driven by new technological advancements, regulation and compliance pressure, cybersecurity risks, fierce competition from FinTechs, and ever-changing customer preferences.